News

 Lifestyle

 Regular exercise also has a brain-boosting effect.
-Studies show that during exercise, the body secretes various substances that protect the brain, such as neurotrophic factors, which help maintain good memory and cognitive function.
+Studies show that during exercise, the body secretes various substances that protect the brain such as neurotrophic factors, which help maintain good memory and cognitive function.

 Reducing Heavy Metal Toxicity

-The damage to the brain caused by toxins is especially due to the accumulation of heavy metals in the body.
-Chen believes this can promote nerve inflammation and damage the blood-brain barrier, making it easier for toxins to enter the brain and exacerbating nervous system damage.
+The damage to the brain caused by toxins can be a result of the accumulation of heavy metals in the body.
+According to Chen, this can promote nerve inflammation and damage the blood-brain barrier, exacerbating nervous system damage and making it easier for toxins to enter the brain.
+Studies have also found that heavy metals can damage mitochondria, leading to insufficient brain energy and even cell death.

-- Garlic, onions, and cruciferous vegetables, which are rich in sulfides and can enhance liver detoxification
+• Garlic, onions, and cruciferous vegetables, which are rich in sulfides and can enhance liver detoxification

-- Seaweed, which can help chelate and eliminate heavy metals
+• Seaweed, which can help chelate and eliminate heavy metals

-- Vitamins C, E, and A supplements, which can enhance antioxidant capacity and reduce inflammation caused by heavy metals.
+• Vitamin C, E, and A supplements, which can enhance antioxidant capacity and reduce inflammation caused by heavy metals.

 Are Brain Fog and Dementia Related?

 Many patients with brain fog worry about developing dementia.
 Is there a connection between the two?
-Chen said that brain fog is not dementia, but rather a state of “sub-health”—a transitional state between health and disease—in the brain.
+Chen said brain fog is not dementia, but rather a state of “sub-health”—a transitional state between health and disease—in the brain.

-The most common type of dementia is degenerative dementia, a chronic disease that progresses slowly from health to illness, he said.
-“The brain doesn’t go overnight from being healthy to dementia.
-If zero on the scale represents a healthy state, dementia is between 80 and 100.
+“The brain doesn’t go overnight from being healthy to dementia,” Chen said.
+“If zero on the scale represents a healthy state, dementia is between 80 and 100.
 Brain fog is more like lying within a sub-healthy or sub-disease stage, somewhere between 20 and 80.”